Skip to content

 Is dual-fuel worth the extra cost?

 Dual-fuel capability typically adds a modest premium to the price but provides significant advantages.
 Propane stores indefinitely without degradation, while gasoline goes stale in 3 to 6 months even with stabilizer.
 Propane is also widely available during emergencies when gas stations lose power, and it burns cleaner for longer engine life.
 The tradeoff is slightly lower wattage output on propane, typically 10 to 15% less than gasoline.
-Five of our ten picks offer dual-fuel capability.
+Three of our ten picks offer dual-fuel capability: the Westinghouse iGen2800DFc, WEN DF280iX, and DuroMax XP2300iH.
 If you are buying a generator primarily for emergency preparedness, dual-fuel is strongly recommended.

 How loud is a portable inverter generator in real-world use?

-The generators on this list range from 48 dBA (Honda EU2200i) to 62 dBA (Genmax GM3500iAED).
+The generators on this list range from 48 dBA (Honda EU2200i and Honda EB2200i) to 60 dBA (WEN DF280iX).
 For context, 48 dBA is similar to a quiet refrigerator or light rain, 52 dBA is like a quiet conversation, and 60 dBA is comparable to a normal conversation at 3 feet.
 Most campgrounds and residential noise ordinances allow generators under 60 dBA during daytime hours.
-Every 10 dBA increase sounds roughly twice as loud to the human ear, so the difference between 48 and 62 dBA is very noticeable.
+Every 10 dBA increase sounds roughly twice as loud to the human ear, so the difference between 48 and 60 dBA is very noticeable.
 If noise is your top priority, check our guide at /guides/quietest-generators for detailed comparisons.

 Can I run a portable generator in the rain?

 You should avoid running a generator in direct rain or wet conditions, as water can damage the electrical components and create shock hazards.
 If you must operate during rain, use a generator tent or canopy specifically designed for generators.
 Never use a tarp draped directly over the unit, as this can trap heat and exhaust gases.
 All generators on this list have covered outlets to protect connections from moisture, but the generator itself needs overhead protection.
-Always ensure adequate ventilation even when using a cover.
+Always ensure adequate ventilation even when using a cover, and position the generator outdoors only, at least 20 feet away from windows and doors.

 What does parallel capable mean and why does it matter?

 Parallel capability means you can connect two compatible generators together using a parallel kit to combine their power output.
 For example, two Honda EU2200i units in parallel produce up to 4,400 watts, enough to run an RV air conditioner or more household circuits during an outage.
 This approach lets you start with one generator and add a second later, rather than buying a single larger, heavier, louder, and more expensive unit upfront.
 All ten generators on this list support parallel operation, though you typically need to pair identical models.
-The DuroMax XP2300iH even includes parallel cables in the box.
+The DuroMax XP2300iH and Westinghouse iGen1500c both include parallel cables in the box, saving you an additional purchase.

 How often should I maintain my portable generator?